An Easy and Delicious 4-Ingredient Frosting Recipe

 8 tablespoons (1 stick) butter (I used ½ stick salted and ½ stick unsalted—it was all I had)

-¼ cup whole milk (I was out of milk so I used ¼ cup of hazelnut flavored coffee creamer that my neighbor had given me.
+¼ cup whole milk (I was out of milk, so I used ¼ cup of hazelnut-flavored coffee creamer that my neighbor had given me.
 Her hubby bought the wrong kind.
-We don’t use flavored creamer and I wasn’t sure what I would do with it.
+We don’t use flavored creamer, so I wasn’t sure what to do with it.
 I think it was better than milk would have been!)

 2 cups confectioners’ sugar, sifted